bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Sjors: 00:25:50

-Yeah, I think what he's describing here is a phenomenon that we only, developers only fix problems when they become actual problems.
+I think what he's describing here is a phenomenon that we only, developers only fix problems when they become actual problems.
 So we all know the theoretical things that can go wrong with Lightning, but until they actually start happening, until Burak hits the button and blows up a bunch of nodes, bugs don't get fixed.
 So I think what he's saying here is that at some point, more and more people start using Lightning, then we start running into the bottlenecks, the known ones, but also maybe some surprises.
 And as those get fixed, well, at some point we'll also hit the hard limits of what these systems can do, you know, as we work through the bottlenecks.